friendly-traceback/docs/html/_sources/index.rst.txt

 **friendly** can give more detailed information as to **where** an exception occurred, **what** a given exception means and **why** it might have occurred (sometimes adding suggestions as to how to fix it.)

+.. sidebar:: Using screenshots

+    In this documentation, I most often use some screenshots, as I believe that they are more easily understandable by most users.
+    Occasionally, I write some examples as text so that they can provide the required information to people relying on screen readers.
+    If you rely on screen readers and need help because the use of screenshots prevents you from understanding the explanations, please do not hesitate to reach out to me: andre.roberge@gmail.com

 Even though **friendly** can be used on its own with a specially designed console, a better option might be to use it together with